 CONTACT INFORMATION: Students residing in NDSU owned and operated facilities have the option to designate an individual to be contacted in the event the student is determined by NDSU Police or appropriate law enforcement agency to be missing.
 This contact may be the same or different than the emergency contact information provided in the student's campus connection account.

-3.1 Students may register confidential contact information with the Department of Residence Life via myhousing.com.
+3.1 Students may register confidential contact information with the Department of Residence Life. .
 This information will be utilized only by campus officials and law enforcement when the student is determined by police to be missing.
 This information will not be disclosed for other purposes.

 REPORTING: A report should be filed with the NDSU police at the time a student is presumed to be missing.
 A report may be filed by an NDSU employee, friend, roommate, or family member.
 An investigation will be conducted in attempt to determine the whereabouts and well-being of the student.